A list of favorite children's books made into movies -- perfect for family movie nights!

 Chris Van Allsburg has a few picture books that have been made into awesome movies.
 One of our favorite space adventure is Zathura which is a picture book enjoyed by both younger & older kids.
 And Zathura (movie) is a fast-paced trip through space that shows the importance of sibling connectedness.

-I know this is a stretch as a picture book but even though it's extremely long, it is considered one -- and an amazing read for older kids!
-The Invention of Hugo Cabret is the book that inspired the award-winning movie, Hugo.
+I know this is a stretch as a picture book but even though it's extremely long, it is considered one -- and an amazing read for older kids & tweens!
+The Invention of Hugo Cabret is the book that inspired the award-winning movie, Hugo - both are visually AMAZING!

 We've split this list into two areas -- chapter books made into animated films and chapter books with non-animated titles.

 A long time favorite for generations, Charlotte's Web (books) has been made into both animated & non-animated films.
 Our favorite version of the movie is Charlotte's Web (2006).
 And if you haven't read the book before, there is a sad part to the story so this might be one of the first times you'll see younger kids cry (during a story or movie).

 Watch the FREE Trailer: Charlotte's Web

 I'm sure many of you have read a picture book version of Peter Pan to your kids; however, the original story of Peter Pan is actually a chapter book (all the picture books are either based on this one or a adaption from one of the movie versions).
 We think that Disney's animated version of Peter PanPeter Pan is a top pick for younger kids.